Oscar Pistorius is released from prison on parole in South Africa

 He said the former Olympian must also participate in several mandatory programs during his parole.

-After the November hearing when Pistorius was granted parole, a spokesman for the Steenkamp family told media that one of the parole programs was undergoing therapy for gender-based violence issues.
+After the November hearing when Pistorius was granted parole, a spokesman for the Steenkamp family told media that one of those programs was undergoing therapy for gender-based violence issues.

 Steenkamp said Pistorius had not shown remorse and all her husband, Barry Steenkamp — who died last year of what she called "a broken heart" — had wanted was for Pistorius to admit what he did to their daughter.